reach-sh/reach-lang/docs/src/rsh/consensus/index.md

 Takes an `{!rsh} Address}` and returns a `{!rsh} Maybe(Contract)`.

 On Algorand this always returns `{!rsh} None`.
-On Ethereum and Conflux, it returns `{!rsh} None` for addresses of externally owned accounts, and it returns `{!rsh} Some` for addresses of contracts under most circumstances.
+On Ethereum, it returns `{!rsh} None` for addresses of externally owned accounts, and it returns `{!rsh} Some` for addresses of contracts under most circumstances.
 However, it also returns `{!rsh} None` for addresses of contracts that are under construction, for addresses of contracts that have been destroyed, and for addresses of contracts that have not yet been created.